Economic devastation looms on a Good Friday like no other

 Yet some experts warned that relaxing the two-week “hibernation” of economic activity comes too early.

-In Italy, the industrial lobbies in regions representing 45% of the country’s GDP urged the government to ease its lockdown on all nonessential manufacturing imposed two weeks ago.

-The lobbies in Lombardy, Emilia Romagna, Piedmont and Veneto regions said that if their industries don’t relaunch soon, “the country risks definitively shutting down its own motor, and every day that passes the risk grows not to be able to restart it.’’
+In Italy, the industrial lobbies in regions representing 45% of the country’s economic output urged the government to ease its two-week lockdown on all nonessential manufacturing, saying the country “risks definitively shutting down its own motor, and every day that passes the risk grows not to be able to restart it.’’

-Malaysia’s prime minister announced a two-week extension to the country’s lockdown until April 28 but said selected economic sectors can reopen in phases while following strict hygiene rules.
+Malaysia’s prime minister announced a two-week extension to the country’s lockdown but said selected economic sectors can reopen in phases while following strict hygiene rules.

-The Association of Southeast Asian Nations endorsed several steps to fight the pandemic, including creating a COVID-19 response fund, sharing information and strategies to ease impact of the crisis that aid group Oxfam International estimates could push half a billion people worldwide into poverty.

-In the Kenyan capital of Nairobi, people desperate for a planned food distribution stampeded, pushing through a gate at a district office in the Kibera slum.
+In the Kenyan capital of Nairobi, people desperate for food stampeded, pushing through a gate at a district office in the Kibera slum.
 Police fired tear gas, injuring several people.

-Travel restrictions in many African countries are creating widespread pain for low-income workers who often have little or no savings.

-In a measure of just how fast the coronavirus is bringing world economies to their knees, a staggering 16.8 million Americans have lost their jobs in three weeks, with more expected to follow.
-The U.S. unemployment rate in April could hit 15% — a number not seen since the end of the Great Depression.

-President Donald Trump brushed off fears the U.S. economy won’t quickly rebound, saying he had a “strong feeling” that “the economy is going to do very well.”
-The U.S. Federal Reserve announced it will provide up to $2.3 trillion in loans for households and businesses.

-In Japan, the world’s third-largest economy, many have criticized Prime Minister Shinzo Abe for being too slow to action against the pandemic.
+In Japan, the world’s third-largest economy, many have criticized Prime Minister Shinzo Abe as being too slow to act against the pandemic.
 In a rare rebuke, the Japanese prefecture of Aichi, home to the Toyota car company, declared its own state of emergency Friday, saying it cannot wait for the government.

 “The situation is critical,” said Aichi Gov. Hideaki Omura.
 “We decided to do everything we can to protect Aichi residents’ lives and health.”

-Japan has the world’s oldest population and COVID-19 can be especially serious for the elderly.
+Japan has the world’s oldest population, and COVID-19 can be especially serious for the elderly.

-Toyota CEO Akio Toyoda said he is worried the Japanese economy might be destroyed before the world can win the fight against the virus.

 In some of the worst-hit countries, Italy and Spain, new infections, hospitalizations and deaths have been leveling off.
 But the daily tolls remain shocking.

-The 605 new deaths announced Friday in Spain were the lowest increase since March 24.
-The coronavirus has claimed at least 15,843 lives there and has officially infected 152,446 people, although both the rate of contagion and mortality are dropping.
+The 605 new deaths announced Friday in Spain were the lowest in more than two weeks.
+The coronavirus has claimed more than 15,800 lives there, though the rates of contagion and deaths are dropping.

-Another sign of hope appeared in locked-down Paris, where fire-scarred Notre Dame Cathedral came back to life briefly days before the first anniversary of the April 15 inferno that ravaged the church.
-Good Friday observances led by the French capital’s archbishop were broadcast live.

-Politicians and public health officials have warned against jeopardizing hard-won gains against the pandemic by relaxing social distancing over the Easter holiday weekend.
-Some churches held virtual services online, while others arranged prayers at drive-in theaters.

-Britain on Thursday recorded 881 new deaths, for close to 8,000 in all.
+Britain recorded more than 900 new deaths, for close to 9,000 in all.

-British Prime Minister Boris Johnson was moved out of intensive care after spending three nights there being treated for the virus.
+British Prime Minister Boris Johnson was moved out of intensive care on Thursday after spending three nights there being treated for the virus.
 The 55-year-old remained hospitalized in London.
-His father, Stanley Johnson, said the prime minister needed to “rest up” and was unlikely to be back at work imminently.
+His father, Stanley Johnson, said the prime minister needs to “rest up” before returning to work.

-A spike in deaths in Britain and New York show the battle is far from over.

 New York state reported a record-breaking number of dead for a third straight day Thursday, 799.
 More than 7,000 people have died there, accounting for almost half the U.S. death toll of more than 16,500.